DataIntellectTech/Feedhandler/README.md

 # Repository Outline

-The attachted repository outlines three designs for dynalically loaded kdb+ feedhandlers.
-Each example builds on the previous design, finishing with a pattern which can be extendted to efficiently ingest data from any reasonably standard source with an available C api.
+The attached repository outlines three designs for dynamically loaded kdb+ feedhandlers.
+Each example builds on the previous design, finishing with a pattern which can be extended to efficiently ingest data from any reasonably standard source with an available C api.
-The purpose of the code samples is to provide an outline design that a reader may follow, but it should be understood the samples themselves are designed to illustraate genral points, rather than be used directly.
-A more rigirious implemenation of the third example can be found [here](https://github.com/AquaQAnalytics/TorQ-Solace/).
+The purpose of the code samples is to provide an outline design that a reader may follow, but it should be understood that the samples themselves are designed to illustrate general points, rather than be used directly.
+A more rigorous implementation of the third example can be found [here](https://github.com/AquaQAnalytics/TorQ-Solace/).

 ## Set up instructions

 The examples require access to a recent version of kdb+ (>3.0).
-Otherwisethe examples should run on a standard linux machine.
+Otherwise the examples should run on a standard linux machine.
 ```
 kdb@homer:~$ git clone https://github.com/AquaQAnalytics/Feedhandler.git
 Cloning into 'Feedhandler'...